Incompleteusern/arch-dotfiles/README.md

 cd ..
 rm -rf paru
 ```

-From here on we omit installing the package itself, and just write | `package-name other-package`
+From here on we omit installing the package itself, and just write | `!package-name (other-package)`
-to indicate a package.
+to indicate a package or two.
+- `()` indicates that this repository has my local files for
+- `!` indicates that this package has catppuccin support.
+- `#` indicates this package has install steps beside package manager.

 We now install some other helpers to clean the pacman cache and force reading update notes respectively | `paccache informant`
 ```bash
 systemctl enable paccache.timer